karlstedman/curiosity/site/content/home/about.md

 *-Louis D Brandeis*

+When you take an unconventional path to your goals, you create an unconventional perspective.
+I share this unconventional perspective in the media engagements below.

 [Innovation @ The Edge: What Has Space Done For Me Lately?](https://www.youtube.com/watch?app=desktop&v=GVGLGgLq9eg&t=2s)

 [GreenBuild: The Intersection Of Sustainability & Space](https://vimeo.com/616943144) (Panel starts @ 41:31)